 At home in Canada I’m a flight risk and on the island I can’t be pinned down.
 Yes this is by choice and sometimes I wonder if it’ll all be worth it in the end.
 I believe the point of human existence is to connect with one another and have meaningful relationships but isn’t that what I’m doing with you guys?

 Sooooo….does life does get lonely as a travel blogger?
 The answer is yes and no, depending on the day you ask me.
-But without this lifestyle on the go I wouldn’t have experienced half (or ANY) of my hilarious and sometimes creepy, dating stories in Jamaica.
+But without this lifestyle on the go I wouldn’t have experienced half (or ANY) of my hilarious and sometimes creepy, dating stories in Jamaica, which you can read all about RIGHT HERE.

 How do your Jamaica travel habits affect your relationship status?
 Let us know in the comments below!